Extended hours during Annual Enrollment now - Dec. 7! Enroll or switch today.

 There are two ways to get Medicare drug coverage (Part D):

-1. Medicare drug plans.
+1. Stand-alone Medicare drug plans.
 These plans add Medicare drug coverage (Part D) to Original Medicare.
 You must have Part A and/or Part B to purchase a separate Medicare drug plan.
 Medicare Supplement plans do not include prescription coverage and therefore require enrollees to purchase a separate Part D plan.

 2. Medicare Advantage Prescription Drug (MAPD) plans.
 These Medicare Advantage plans (Part C) roll Part A (hospital-related), Part B (medical-related), and Part D (prescription drug) benefits into one plan.